 Housing

-Location is also important as it determines the cost of the rent.
+Utilities are not included in these numbers.
+Your bills will range between €90-€260 a month.
+Location is also essential as it determines the cost of the rent.
 It also determines your access to street food and public transportation.

 Now you’re familiar with some affordable cities and universities in Italy.
 It’s time to start applying.
 Best wishes on your international studies!